Best starting points

 Simulation Theory in Physics.

 OPH is a concrete mathematical and practical implementation of simulation theory in physics.
-Reality behaves like a simulation-like information process, but one grounded in holography, overlap consistency, gauge structure, and formal physics rather than cartoon external-simulator stories or loose metaphors.
+Reality is modeled as an observer-based fixed-point consensus process, grounded in holography, overlap repair, stable records, gauge structure, and formal physics rather than cartoon external-simulator stories or loose metaphors.

-In OPH's own framing, that target is also a proposed fundamental theory of physics: the same observer-consistency machinery is meant to recover quantum mechanics, gravity, the Standard Model, and string-theoretic effective structure as part of a broader program of physics unification, while the strange-loop hypothesis provides the theory-of-everything closure.
+In OPH's own framing, that target is also a proposed fundamental theory of physics: the same quantum-algebraic observer-consistency basis is meant to recover gravity, the Standard Model, the effective quantum description, and string-theoretic effective structure as part of a consistent and comprehensive theory-of-everything program, while the strange-loop hypothesis provides the closure.

 If you want the broader non-branded framing after the simulation-theory entry point, move next to the theory of everything page and then back through the Observer Patch Holography hub.